-If, while skimming through your Search Insights, you notice that some queries return 0 results, it might be a good idea to set up some synonyms.
+If, while skimming through your Dashboard Analytics, you notice that some queries return 0 results, it might be a good idea to set up some synonyms.

 Choose Synonym in the little dropdown on the left and add synonyms by typing in words and hitting "Enter".
 When you're done, click on the tick ✓ to save the connection.